cde-ev/cdedb2/doc/source/Design_Frontend.rst

 ---------

-All tasks which are designed to be executed regularly in an automated way, like syncing with the malinglist software or cleaning up the database, are represented by a frontend function with the ``@periodic`` decorator.
+All tasks which are designed to be executed regularly in an automated way, like syncing with the mailinglist software or cleaning up the database, are represented by a frontend function with the ``@periodic`` decorator.
 This decorator sets an additional ``cron`` attribute on the function, that is a dict containing an identifier and the interval (measured in executions of the cron frontend,